OpenNTF/org.openntf.domino/domino/oda-dist/src/main/resources/full/README.md

  * `NOTICE`: a description of licensed third-party code included in the OpenNTF Domino API.
  * `presentations`: a collection of presentation files from webinars and conference sessions relating to the API.
  * `demo`:
-   * `demoDb`: a general demonstration application for the API, packaged as an on-disk project suitable for importing into Designer.
    * `emptyConferenceNSFs.zip`: a sample application demonstrating the use of the graph API to create a conference-session application.
    * `OpenNTF Hyper Search Demo.zip`: a sample application demonstrating the use of Hyper Search, packaged as an on-disk project suitable for importing into Designer.